CDRT/mk_docs/docs/ref/bios/settings/thinkstation/startup.md

 Possible options:

-1. **Disabled** – system will try to boot from all the devices in the group.
-Default.
+1. **Disabled** – Default.
+The system will try to boot from all the devices in the group.
 2. Other options will show the relevant list of devices in the group depending on the selected item in `First Boot Device`: `Network`, `SATA Drive`, `M.2 Drive` or `PCIE`.

 ### **USB Boot Support**